jakeandco/acf-field-group-composer/README.md

   ]
 }
 ```
-> Becuase keys are built using the snake case, naming your fields using snake case could lead to issues.
+> Because keys are built using the snake case, naming your fields using snake case could lead to issues.
 If in this previous example hasContent was named has_content, there could be issues with constructing the keys.

 ## API